-Winston Churchill once said, “It is always wise to look ahead, but difficult to look further than we can see,” which is applicable to many accounting firm partners that are so busy and focused on getting today’s work done that they seldom take the time to think about how they can improve their practices to operate more effectively in the future.
+Winston Churchill once said “It is always wise to look ahead, but difficult to look further than we can see” which is applicable to many CPA firm partners that are so busy and focused on getting today’s work done that they seldom take the time to think about how they can improve their practices to operate more effectively in the future.

-In that light, CPA Practice Advisor has asked me to share my information technology predictions for the next year and expose readers to the trends we feel will improve their accounting firm production beyond the upcoming busy season.
-However, before we can look towards 2014, it is only fair that we stand up to defend our predictions for last year where fortunately, we had more WINs than LOSSES:
+In that light, CPA Practice Advisor has asked us to share our information technology predictions for the next year and expose readers to the trends we feel will improve their accounting firm production beyond the upcoming busy season.
+However, before we can look towards 2014, it is only fair that we stand up to defend our predictions for last year where fortunately, we had more WINs the LOSSES:

 2013 InFirm IT Trends Impacting Accounting Firms:

 - Hybrid Cloud Becomes Commonplace (DRAW): A hybrid cloud is where firms use the optimal combination of external cloud resources and private/hosted cloud applications that they manage themselves.
 While virtually every firm is using a cloud application for research, payroll, document management, email, or connecting to their own infrastructure via remote access tools like Citrix or Windows Terminal Server, we listed this as a DRAW since most firms don’t realize they are using a hybrid cloud environment and many are not sure what it is.

 - “Actionable Analytics” is New Buzzword (WIN): We saw the vendors roll out dashboard tools that provide real-time information instead of traditional backward looking financial results.
 We also saw firms evaluating their own KPIs that let them be proactive and take action based on the data in their systems.
 These vendors are already delivering information via mobile applications and we anticipate that smart watches will be the next beneficiary within five years (as we predicted last year).